peterlsmith/FormAlly/README.md

 # FormAlly
-A simple javascript library for adding web form input validation and feedback.
+A small and lightweight javascript library for adding web form input validation and feedback.

 This library makes it very easy to retroactively add validation and feedback to form input elements, such as applying styles, disabling buttons, etc, on the basis of values entered within the form.
 This library does not have any dependencies, and in most cases does not require any modifications the form HTML.
 Configuring validators can usually be done in a single method call: